cloud-gov/product/ConMonChecklist.md

 - [ ] We exported and uploaded those fresh OWASP ZAP results in XML format to a folder in the folder at https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U
 - [ ] We also grabbed the OWASP ZAP scans in human-readable HTML format and uploaded them to that folder.
-- [ ] We grabbed a fresh set of Nessus scans (both OS and database/RDS) from https://nessus.fr.cloud.gov/ in .nessus format and uploaded the fresh results to a folder in the folder at https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U - requires auth (Cloud Ops or Deputy Director).
+- [ ] We grabbed a fresh set of Nessus scans (both OS and database/RDS; grab all scans except staging) from https://nessus.fr.cloud.gov/ in .nessus format and uploaded the fresh results to a folder in the folder at https://drive.google.com/drive/u/0/folders/0B5fn0WMJaYDnaFdCak5WNWRGb1U - requires auth (Cloud Ops or Deputy Director).
 - [ ] We also grabbed the Nessus HTML export - https://docs.tenable.com/nessus/6_8/Content/Exported_Results.htm - for those scans and uploaded them to that folder.
 - [ ] We updated the [POAM Inventory tab](https://docs.google.com/spreadsheets/d/16igVl8cD3SqeX5_SOn5Su34KmwMRnP20gPbfQlqIwfM/edit#gid=2017890110).
 From tooling and production BOSH, run `python generate-POAM-inventory.py`